hamidreza1380r/LUMOS/README.md

 ## explanation of codes (square root calculator and multiplier)

-- square root:
+- square root

-First, we take a copy of the first operand (Co_operand1) so that there is no problem in removing the last bit for the first operand, then we put the last two bits of the copy exactly in the pair variable, to put it next to the subtraction result of the previous step to form the radicand expression Gives.
-Then we shift the root twice and add it with 01 to get the expression that should be subtracted from the radicand (sbb), then we subtract the radicand from sbb and the result of the current step is obtained (sub-result).
+First, we take a copy of the first operand (`Co_operand1`) so that there is no problem in removing the last bit for the first operand, then we put the last two bits of the copy exactly in the pair variable, to put it next to the subtraction result of the previous step to form the radicand expression Gives.
+Then we shift the root twice and add it with 01 to get the expression that should be subtracted from the radicand (`sbb`), then we subtract the radicand from sbb and the result of the current step is obtained (`sub-result`).
-If the obtained result is positive (if (sub_result)), the root value (final expression) is shifted once and added by one, and if the subtraction result is negative, the expression is copied from the subtraction result of the previous step (co_sub_result). we put it in the subtraction result of this step to be used for the next step and we shift the root once so that a zero is added to its LSB.
+If the obtained result is positive (`if (sub_result)`), the root value (final expression) is shifted once and added by one, and if the subtraction result is negative, the expression is copied from the subtraction result of the previous step (`co_sub_result`). we put it in the subtraction result of this step to be used for the next step and we shift the root once so that a zero is added to its LSB.
-By doing these steps in the for loop, we reach the correct count number for the final value (root) and set root_ready to 1 to show that the root has been calculated.
+By doing these steps in the for loop, we reach the correct count number for the final value (`root`) and set root_ready to 1 to show that the root has been calculated.

 - multiplier